-- 177. (1) No part of any building or structure shall project beyond the building lines shown on Schedule 5 of the University Endowment Lands Land Use, Building and Community Administration Bylaw, excepting covered entrances to affordable housing, purposebuilt rental and multiple dwelling buildings, which may project into the required setbacks at the discretion of the Manager; and - (2) Despite subsection (1) underground parking structures may project beyond the building lines shown on Schedule 5 if expressly permitted in a specific instance to do so by a provision in this Bylaw.
+- 177. (1) No part of any building or structure shall project beyond the building lines shown on Schedule 5 of the University Endowment Lands Land Use, Building and Community Administration Bylaw, excepting covered entrances to affordable housing, purpose-built rental and multiple dwelling buildings, which may project into the required setbacks at the discretion of the Manager; and - (2) For the purposes of this CD-2: Comprehensive District, underground parking shall be subject to the building lines shown in Schedule 5 of the University Endowment Lands Land Use, Building and Community Administration Bylaw for buildings and structures unless otherwise expressly provided for.